gscho/a2/README.md

         -h, --help                       Show help

-### Using as a library
+### Using as an API Client

-You can also use it as a library by adding this line to your application's Gemfile:
+You can also use the ruby API client directly by adding this line to your application's Gemfile:

 ```ruby
 gem 'a2'